-Several trucks loaded with supplies had passed Carl and his crew as they made their way to the picnic area where the ladies had tables filled with pots of coffee, bowls of potato salad, platters of fried chicken, Macaroni/tuna salad, corn on the cob, pineapple, marshmallow coleslaw, Baked beans, fried apples and several assorted pies set up for the men to snack on during their work and lunch breaks.
+Several trucks loaded with supplies had passed Carl and his crew as they made their way to the heated and enclosed picnic area where the ladies kept the tables filled with pots of coffee, bowls of Mashed potatoes and gravy, platters of fried chicken, Macaroni and cheese, baked ham, sliced roast beef, corn on the cob, pineapple marshmallow coleslaw, Baked beans, fried apples and several assorted pies and cakes for the men to eat during their work and lunch breaks.

 Helping themselves to a plateful of the delicious smelling food, and a cup of coffee, they seated themselves at one of the picnic tables to eat while they waited for the needed supplies.